 - When it is out?
 November 3, 2017

 - What platforms?
 PS4, Xbox One and the PC

 Trailers and images

-Call of Duty: WW2's reveal trailer was released on April 26 and confirmed many of the rumors that we'd previously heard about the game including its World War 2 setting.
+Call of Duty: WWII's reveal trailer was released on April 26 and confirmed many of the rumors that we'd previously heard about the game including its World War II setting.

 The trailer features a group of American soldiers as they storm the beaches at Normandy, before cutting to showing a tank convoy being ambushed in the countryside.
 The trailer ends with a pretty epic action montage, featuring all manner of gruesome delights.

 In the months since the original reveal trailer we've also seen the release of a multiplayer-focussed trailer, and a trailer focussed around the game's zombie mode.
 On August 14, we also got a private multiplayer beta trailer that highlights the new classes and some of the maps we can look forward to when the game enters private beta on PS4 on August 28, 2017.

 Most recently, at Gamescom 2017, Activision dropped the new Headquarters game mode trailer that gives us some insight into what we can expect when we get our boots on the ground later this year.
 Check it out for yourself below:

 News and features